toblrne/toblrne/README.md

 - machine learning
 - mobile development

-Shoot me a message at ryantchgao@gmail.com if you want to chat!
+Send me a message at ryantchgao@gmail.com if you want to chat!